Search our FAQ

 Canada’s plan for the long-term management of used nuclear fuel is called Adaptive Phased Management (APM).

-The approach, which is both a technical method and a management system, emerged from a three-year dialogue with both experts and the general public.
-It is consistent with long-term management best practices adopted by other countries with nuclear power programs, such as Finland, France, Sweden, Switzerland, and the United Kingdom.
+The plan, which is both a technical method and a management approach, emerged from a three-year dialogue with both experts and the public.
+It is consistent with long-term management best practices adopted by other countries with nuclear power programs, such as Finland, France, Sweden, Switzerland and the United Kingdom.

-The management system involves realistic, manageable phases, each marked by explicit decision points.
-It allows for flexibility in the pace and manner of implementation, and fosters the sustained engagement of people and communities throughout its implementation.
+The management approach involves realistic, manageable phases, each marked by explicit decision points.
+It allows for flexibility in the pace and manner of implementation and fosters the sustained engagement of people and communities throughout its implementation.

 APM is designed to meet rigorous safety standards throughout all aspects of its design and implementation.